dankelley/oceglider/sandbox/dk/qc/README.md

+**Versions**

+* qc05.R evolution from qc04.R

+* qc04.R evolution from qc03.R

-qc03.R same feature set as qc02.R but save logical vectors for tests, in hopes of increasing speed.
+* qc03.R same feature set as qc02.R but save logical vectors for tests, in hopes of increasing speed.

-qc02.R try not using the sidebar.
+* qc02.R try not using the sidebar.
 I liked a topbar better, in my whale-collision app

-qc01.R is a shiny app for doing QC of seaexplorer data.
+* qc01.R is a shiny app for doing QC of seaexplorer data.
 It is presently in an early stage of development, with more finalized features expected by autumn of 2019, after use with real-world data during summer of 2019.

-**TO DO**
+**To Do list**

-* [ ] need 10X or better speedup in power-on blanking (try debouncing first to test speed)
+* [ ]
+* [ ] put mean, and mean+sd*(seq(-3,3)) lines on histograms
 * [ ] colour by inversion (special case: note in data)
 * [ ] implement an undo scheme
-* [ ] consider whether to add plot zooming.
-Surprisingly, I'm finding that I don't feel any need for this, in my tests to date.
-I am presently using brushing to flag data, but I could add a two-value button to toggle the action to mean zooming.